USING SOCIAL JUSTICE THEATER AS A MEDIUM FOR SOCIAL CHANGE IN THE CLASSROOM

 Daniella: One of the exercises that I’ve loved is your..the flocking exercise you did.
 Its forced them to release and to take on a leadership role and then give it up to others.
 Its really great and different than anything we do at our school.
 The fact that it’s an original devised piece.
 Everything is really scripted.
 This is not scripted, completely new, they’re all making it, and it’s their issues, social justice based.
 The first day they brought in newspaper articles and did scenes on them and I got goosebumps.

-Eleventh grade English teachers Kristina and Sarah, at Nathan Hale High School, did a unit where all five eleventh grade classes wrote, recorded, and produced a podcast.
+Eleventh grade English teachers Kristina and Sarah, at a large Seattle public High School, did a unit where all five eleventh grade classes wrote, recorded, and produced a podcast.
 They teamed up with foundry10 to steer the students’ storytelling toward issues related to social justice.
 Playwright, actor, voice-over artist, director and foundry10 teaching artist James Sasser joined their classrooms to guide the students in idea generation as they identified issues of justice within given plays, script writing, and performance skills in preparation for their final podcasts.
 We were interested in the way students brought vulnerability and openness as they processed social justice issues through developing stories within the context of a small group dynamic, and ultimately shared their creative work as a podcast with a larger audience.
 Their program runs through May 2017.
 We look forward to their reflections near the end of the school year.

 “In the three plays we’re looking at, Fences, Piano Lesson, Raisin in the Sun, these issues of social justice are a part of it.
 They’re having to really look at subtle issues of social justice, a day in the life, particularly some of our white students who haven’t had to think about it from that perspective.
 To put it in a specific character it gives them immediacy for these issues and I think it can be a little overwhelming with them and they’re grappling with that in a good way.
 The day in the life exercise was striving to connect with your own feelings of being treated unfairly, to find the compassion connection, especially for people who haven’t experienced institutional racism in a direct way, to help students relate directly to a character’s experience through your own experience.